qznc/d-tut/source/index.rst

 Scope
 -----

-This tutorial does not explore deep into syntax and semantic of D.
+This tutorial does not explore deep into syntax and semantic of D nor does it try to cover every feature.
 Since D is a large language,
 it does not make sense to learn everything, before you start using it.